swimhelenhsu/StaRSFine/Spring2019Report3.md

   Figure 12.
 The exclusion zones during the third trial.
 </p>

 The difficult issue with air bubbles still persists, as the air bubbles existed in the upper two partitions that were plugged.
 The next move for the team would be to take steps to understand more about the pressure differential in the apparatus and determine a different way to extract from the filters.

-A persistent issue is the availability of pumps that can function at a rate as high as the team needs.
-Also, in the Aguaclara filters, it is not customary to have water being pulled from them, rather than just having it come out on its own at a rate determined by the rate of water going in.
+Another persistent issue is the availability of pumps that can function at a rate as high as the team needs.
+Also, in the Aguaclara filters, it is not customary to have water deliberately pulled from filters, rather than just having it come out on its own at a rate determined by the rate of water going in.

 ## Conclusions

 Testing the apparatus with sand and water running at filtration speeds made the flaws in the apparatus used for experimentation clear, but not yet the problems with the "Christmas tree" design.
 The second trial showed that the top branch of the filter can handle high velocities of filtration without sand leaving in the outlet pipes, which is encouraging for predicting the success of this design.
+The third trial stands to show the strength of the exclusion zones that are formed by this design.
+There is work to be done regarding optimizing this design and implementing in true Aguaclara plants, but the team is hopeful regarding its progress.

 ## Future Work
 [**Must change**]
 **Based on the two trials completed so far this semester, the most pressing goal was to have an experiment where water was pulled from all three tubes.
 Now that this has been achieved, the team could move forward to testing failure and finding the filtration velocity where sand begins to be pulled out with the water.
 If this velocity is reasonably high (i.e. much higher than any velocity expected in an AguaClara plant), the team will have a conversation about next steps necessary to implement the design in actual AguaClara plants.
 If the failure velocity is low or gravity exclusion zones don't form dependably, the team will need to try other designs.
 Variations of the design may include more or less branches, bigger spaces between branches, or potentially a new design entirely.**